Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

+Instead of the collapse, in the generalized GPE, the energy shows a smooth increase, which becomes rapid} near the critical parameter value~$\ln B_2/N\simeq -2.15$, as shown in Fig.~\ref{fig:fig3}(b).
+The derivative of the energy also varies smoothly (see SM~\cite{supp}), suggesting a crossover rather than a sharp phase transition. {Within our framework, the crossover also manifests in other system properties, such as the breathing frequencies, $\Omega$.}

-To illustrate the applicability of the derived expressions, we perform numerical analysis of breathing dynamics, see Fig.~\ref{fig:fig2}.
-To this end, we consider the time evolution of the system after a sudden change of the interaction from $\ln B_2/N$ to $\ln B_2/N -0.001$.
-We see the transition between the two limits in the vicinity of $\ln B_2/N\simeq -2.15$ where the frequency of oscillations starts to rapidly increase.
-This transition becomes sharper as the number of particles increases reflecting the results presented in Fig.~\ref{fig:fig3}(b).
+{ {\it Discussion: Breathing dynamics.} To perform a numerical analysis of the breathing dynamics, we consider the time evolution of the system after a sudden change of the interaction from $\ln B_2/N$ to $\ln B_2/N -0.001$.
+The resulting frequency is presented in Fig.~\ref{fig:fig2}.} We see the crossover in the vicinity of $\ln B_2/N\simeq -2.15$ where the frequency of oscillations starts to rapidly increase.
+This increase becomes sharper as the number of particles increases, reflecting the results presented in Fig.~\ref{fig:fig3}(b).